 Enter Nollapelli’s patent-pending fabric, one that blends the properties of both natural and synthetic fibers for truly ’better for you bedding.’
 Our fabric is uniquely engineered for comfort, durability and ease of care, while simultaneously creating a healthier environment for skin, hair and sleep.
 All combined this leads to more restful sleep and a more refreshed appearance, for the ultimate wellness while you sleep!
 Check out our products made from our proprietary fabric!

 Many people use thread count as a standard for choosing their bedding.
 A product’s thread count refers to the number of horizontal and vertical threads woven into one square inch of fabric.
 While thread count is easily quantifiable, it is not necessarily the best measure of quality.
 When choosing your bedding fabric, keep thread count in mind but focus more on the material type.

 As stated above, cotton pillowcases do not work with the skin.
 The highly absorbent properties of cotton will cause your skin to stick to the pillowcase, which can lead to creases in the skin and permanent wrinkles over time.

-The best types of fabrics for your skin are ones that reduce friction between your facial skin and the pillowcase and also promote constant air flow on both sides of the textile.
+The best types of fabrics for your skin are ones, like Nollapelli's proprietary fabric blend, that reduce friction between your facial skin and the pillowcase and also promote constant airflow on both sides of the textile.
 A fabric that allows air to flow delivers consistent amounts of oxygen to the facial skin.
 Oxygen is necessary for skin to repair itself overnight.
 Furthermore, consistent airflow helps to regulate the temperature of the skin and prevent uncomfortable sweating.
 When facial skin excessively sweats during the night, it is more prone to sleep lines due to increased friction as well as acne breakouts due to clogged pores.